ObjectModules/deploy/[Mapping]-Concept.md

 As we are going to make a flow system on this project then in order to have a clear navigation we need to define a flowing diagram between the repo and the wiki.
 Let's put it this way:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure3.png)
 ##Displaying
 We will need also to display the process to the web.
-Here we make a separation between the flowing of the process inside with the way to get it displayed.
+Here we make a separation between the flowing of the process to become displayed.

 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure4.png)